lrivallain/git-book-kubernetes/content/k3s-cluster-deployment/initial-master-node.md

 ---
-description: >-
+title: Initial master node
-  The following section will explain how to deploy the initial master node of the k3s cluster.
+weight: 2
 ---

-# Initial master node
+The following section will explain how to deploy the initial master node of the k3s cluster.

 ### Install `kubectl` CLI tool